A rich, nourishing homemade face moisturizer for dry, damaged and aging skin

 This recipe uses a blend of carrier oils, glycerin and essential oils to replenish your skin's moisture, improve its elasticity and support the growth of healthy new skin cells.

-I generally use it as a night cream - it's very rich (and it makes your face shiny) so I like to let it work its wrinkle reducing magic while I sleep.
+I generally use it as a night cream - it's very rich (and it makes your face shiny) so I like to let it work its skin smoothing, wrinkle reducing magic while I sleep.

 Plus, its deep floral scent calms the mind and balances the emotions, which helps promote healthy, restful sleep.
 Bonus!